oils-for-unix/course/README.md

   - (B, right)
 - Another way to test your understanding is to **write** for an audience.

-The goal is to learn the concept/theory, rather than the specific technology.
+This course will use shell, Python, and C, but the goal is to learn the concept/theory, rather than the specifics of these technologies.

 Notes:

 - On theory:
-  - This course will use shell, Python, and C, but the ideas are **not** specific to those technologies.
   - If you feel overwhelmed by the "tech treadmill", learning theory can be an antidote.
   - These words and concepts that can aid communication with other engineers